-Cost is probably the most commonly cited reason, but some people are not even convinced that organic food is better for them, and may not have thought much about whether it’s better for the environment.
+But some people are not even convinced that organic food is better for them.
+They may not have thought much about whether it’s better for the environment.

 Actually, we wanted to see everything!